Resurgent wildfires in Greece burn homes, threaten monuments

 “We must ask ourselves: Is this the world we want to live in?
 We need immediate actions for nature before it’s too late.”

-The EU bolstered assistance from member states and partners to Greece, sending firefighters, water-dropping planes and helicopters from Cyprus, France, Sweden, Romania and Switzerland.
-Help from the Netherlands and other EU members was also heading to fire-stricken countries in the region.

-In an emergency measure, public access to Greek forests at risk of fire will be limited through Aug.
-9.
+The EU bolstered assistance to fire-stricken countries, sending 40 French firefighters and eight tons of material to help Greece.

-Greece’s Civil Protection Agency said the fire threat across southern Greece would increase further Friday, with windy weather forecast for parts of the country despite an expected slight dip in temperatures that reached 45 degrees Celsius (113 Fahrenheit) earlier this week.
+Greece’s Civil Protection Agency said the risk of fires across southern Greece would increase further Friday, with windy weather forecast for parts of the country, despite an expected slight dip in temperatures that reached 45 degrees Celsius (113 Fahrenheit) earlier this week.
 The heat wave was described as Greece’s worst since 1987.

 Defense Minister Nikolaos Panagiotopoulos said the armed forces would expand their role in fire prevention, with ground patrols, drones, and aircraft over areas vulnerable to wildfires.